kalex19/Vue-Todo-List/README.md

 ## About

 The developer learned Vue and created this app in several hours.
 This is a simple todo app.
-The user can add, complete, delete, and edit their todos.
+The user can add, complete, delete, star, and edit their todos.

 ## Project setup
 ```